Sedimentology and Stratigraphy (GEO110)

 - Understanding of the relationship between orogenic processes (plate tectonics), climate and the production of sediment and reservoirs.

 - Background on sedimentology and stratigraphy that can be used as a basis for other fields in geology, engineering and economics, for instance related to petroleum and other reservoirs.

-- Understanding of the complexity of sedimentological processes related to basin-external parameters to explain the deposition of mineral resources and hydrocarbons.
+- Have an understanding of the complexity of sedimentological processes related to basin-external parameters to explain the deposition of mineral resources and hydrocarbons.